ksaj/ksaj.github.io/index.md

 > The average driver only uses ten percent of their car's latent power, ability and capacity

-Nowhere does that suggest all drivers *omit* the use of their cars' engines.
+Nowhere does that suggest the average driver driver completely *omits* the use of their cars' engines and other features.
 They just don't use <u>all</u> of its power, ability and capacity.
 They're not trying to go from 0 to 60 in 3.4 seconds, or cruising at 380 km/h, or turning 180 degrees on a dime without skidding or flipping.

 They are using 100% of the engine (among other features) that slower drivers are using.
 The brain claim is about power, ability and capacity.
 ONLY.